VeldEnDuin/VeldEnDuin.github.io/en/amenities/pop-up-library.md

 remove:
     - imgstrip

 ---
 {% include links.md %}

-Vacation ... finally time to read a good book.
+Holiday… finally time to enjoy a good book!

-In our pop-up library we offer a wide and diverse range of books and comics to borrow.
+In our beach cabin, you’ll find a wide and varied selection of books and comics for young and old.
+Whether you’re looking for a gripping thriller, an inspiring novel, or a funny comic – you’ll always find something to dream away with.

-There is also a lot of nice beach stuff for the little ones to play in the sand in the library while mom or dad on the bench reads that exciting thriller.
+Our pop-up library is also a great spot for the little ones, as it’s filled with fun beach toys.
+While the parents relax on the bench with an exciting story, the little ones can have fun with our beach toys, build sandcastles, or dig for treasures.